Skip to Main Content

 — Renee Fleck, Student Loans Editor, Credible

-What happens to your student loans if you drop below half-time?
+What happens to my student loans if I drop below half-time?

 For most federal and private student loans, dropping below half-time status generally means you'll have to begin repaying your loans.